scheinerman/SimpleTools.jl/README.md

 ## Notice

-Several items dealing with linear algebra the were formerly in this package are moved to my `LinearAlgebraX` package.
+Several items dealing with linear algebra that were formerly in this package have been moved to my [LinearAlgebraX](https://github.com/scheinerman/LinearAlgebraX.jl) package.

 Items include:
 * `eye`